NYC-Volunteers-in-Spanish-Civil-War/NYC-Volunteers-in-Spanish-Civil-War.github.io/DEVLOG.md

 - [ ] Add printing option to volunteer biographies
 - [ ] Look into OCR libraries for COMINTERN archives
 - [ ] Improve document/tag pages UI, add scrolling to necessary sections.
+- [ ] Add tag suggestions in editor based off matching existing tags against doc text.
 - [ ] Add tag manager and descriptions of each tag
 - [ ] Integrate searching/caching code into volunteer-archive navigation

 # DEVLOG

+## May 21, 2021
+- More improvements to home page design.

 ## May 20, 2021
 - Updated home page design.